Reese McGuire Player Props: Red Sox vs. Guardians

-On Tuesday, Reese McGuire (hitting .231 in his past 10 games) and the Boston Red Sox face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+Reese McGuire -- with an on-base percentage of .250 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Cleveland Guardians, with Aaron Civale on the mound, on June 8 at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Rays.
+In his most recent game he had a hitless performance (0-for-2) against the Guardians.

 Reese McGuire Game Info & Props vs. the Guardians